Australian Defence Force Academy: Degrees and awards

-Post-graduate studies are provided to civilians, senior members of the ADF and senior public servants.
+Post-graduate degree studies are offered for senior members of the ADF, senior public servants, and other civilians.
 Increasingly, distance-education units are being offered for service members not based in Canberra.

 Entrance requirements

-Entry requires candidates to complete a separate military and academic application, candidates must be successful in both to receive an appointment to ADFA.
+Entry requires candidates to complete a separate military and academic application: candidates must be successful in both to receive an appointment to ADFA.
 UNSW and ADF have invested considerable effort in maintaining a high standard of academic performance.
 "83 per cent of the more than 600 students enrolled in the three-year course had tertiary entrance scores higher than 80 per cent, placing them among the nation's best academic performers".

 Student performance

 "ADFA's GTS – Good Teaching Scale – is 54, and nearly triple the Group of Eight median of 20.53.
 It's SPR – Student Progress Rate, which calculates the ratio of the load passed to total course load – is 93.7, compared with the Go8 median of 88.
 Its OSI – Overall Satisfaction Index – is 72, [compared to] the Go8 median of 39.1."